 Special thanks go to Katarina Blicharova.

 While we take every opportunity to ensure the details for Don’t Cover Up Your Scars - An Exhibition of Prints are accurate, we always advise that you contact the event organiser before setting out for the event to avoid disapointment.
+All information (whether in text or photographs) is given in good faith but should not be relied upon as being a statement of representation or fact.

 Looking to reach new customers?
 We offer a variety of advertising options with prices starting from just £30 per month!